 When Roger Preston arrived in Ipswich he first purchased a lot along the river near what is now the intersection of Turkey Shore and Labor in Vain roads at or near where the Nathaniel Hodgkins house still stands.
 Thomas Franklin Waters notes that “evidently the neighborhood did not prove popular” and by 1644 every lot had been transferred.
-He then purchased this lot from Roger Wallis and built a house, but in 1655 Roger Preston sold the lot and house to Reginald Foster, and by 1658 Preston had divested of all his properties in Ipswich.
+He then purchased this lot from Roger Wallis and built a house, but in 1655 Roger Preston sold the lot with a house to Reginald Foster, and by 1658 Preston had divested of all his properties in Ipswich.

 Reginald Foster was from a respected family in the west of England.
-He came to Ipswich in 1638 on a vessel embargoed by King Charles, and purchased a house lot from John Tuttle “near the great Cove of the Town River“ beneath the falls with the river to the southeast.
+He came to Ipswich in 1638 on a vessel embargoed by King Charles, and first purchased a house lot from John Tuttle “near the great Cove of the Town River“ beneath the falls with the river to the southeast.

 Old town records show a “town way” continuing from Water Street along the river to where the County Street bridge is now.
 The location of Falls Island probably made the construction of small foot bridges possible at this location.
 This old town way is now the Sidney N. Shurcliff River Walk.

 Reginald Foster worked as a surveyor of highways, was very involved in town matters and owned shares in Plum Island.
 In his will dated April 30, 1680, he bequeathed to wife, Sarah what she brought to the marriage and other property.
 His son Jacob inherited the house.
 The Foster family acquired property around the corner on Annable’s Way (Summer Street) and together they built three of the still-standing First Period and early Second Period homes.
 The Preston-Foster house is believed to have been built about 1690.
 The James Foster House built in 1717 at 46 Summer Street and the Foster-Grant house at 39 Summer Street, built in 1720 were constructed by descendants of Reginald Foster.

 The transfer of a house from Roger Preston to Reginald Foster in 1657/58 is described in town records as follows: